PatrickKalkman/python-di/README.md

 This hands-on series aims to provide Python developers with practical examples.
 The focus is on proven architectural design patterns to manage application complexity.

-This repository contains examples that go with this [Medium article](https://medium.com/better-programming/python-persistence-perfected-67efc33f472d) that describes using the repository and unit of work patterns with Python.
+This repository contains examples that go with this [Medium article]() that describes using dependency injection (DI) and DI frameworks with Python.